 “I don’t teach really aggressive route running that can hurt knees, I teach a very smooth transition in and out of your route that can add longevity to your career,” explained Chatham.

 Above: Jose Chatham works drills with Bruce Thompson, wide receiver from Langston University.
 Chatham has specialized in training receivers on their route running.

 With inspirations such as Jason Carter, former Minnesota Viking’s and Carolina Panther’s receiver, and former Jacksonville Jaguar Nakoa Mack, Chatham has learned how to get the best out of his athletes both mentally and physically.
 Both Carter and Mack motivated Chatham and pushed him towards chasing his dream of training athletes of all ages.

 “If it’s a kid that needs work, it’s teaching him to overcome his fears of not being great or be as good as the kid in front of him,” said Chatham.
 “A physically gifted athlete I can turn him into a professional, that’s what I feel I can do for their career.”

 Jose Chatham is using his passion to create a positive impact and push athletes to be the best that they can be both on and off the field.
 But for Chatham the goal is not to simply be another training source for athletes, he strives to be the best and grow his business to unimaginable heights and become a household name in sports.

 “I want to be the best wide-receiver fundamentalist in the country and make my name mean something,” said Chatham.
 “I’m trying to branch out and create my own name and be known around the country, if not the world.”

-Cale Eirich is junior majoring in communications, you may email him at email@example.com.
+Cale Eirich is a junior majoring in communication.
+You may email him at firstname.lastname@example.org.